fredrik-hjarner/fasm68k/src/tests/vasm_bugs/NOTES.md

 all cmp.[bwl] <imm>, <dn> are encoded incorrectly. all cmp.[wl] <imm>, <an> are encoded incorrectly.
     though with `an` it becomes `cmpa` so that makes sense.

+## OBSERVE!
+There are actually more differences with these specific instructions but I have a problem pinpointing what the exact problem is and with which exact situations.

+## OBSERVE!
+I think I misunderstood the situation. `add -> addi` seems to only be a performance optimization??